|

 here," said Eowyn, pointing to the ground.

-"I hear and obey," said the djinn, gracing her with
+"I hear and obey," said the djinn, favouring

-an elaborate bow.
-Then he soared up into the sky and disappeared
+her with an elaborate bow.
+Then he soared up into the sky, and

-towards the mainland, leaving a faint trail of smoke behind him.
+disappeared towards the mainland, leaving a faint trail of smoke

 Eowyn shook her head.
 "What am I going to do with him?"